aneesomar/CVchatbot/DEPLOYMENT.md

-# Streamlit Cloud Deployment Troubleshooting
+# Streamlit Cloud Deployment Guide

+## Overview

+This CVchatbot has been optimized for Streamlit Cloud deployment by switching from ChromaDB to FAISS, eliminating SQLite3 dependency issues.

 ## Common Issues and Solutions

+### 1. ✅ FIXED: SQLite3 Version Error
+**Problem**: `Your system has an unsupported version of sqlite3.
+Chroma requires sqlite3 ≥ 3.35.0`

+**Solution**: Switched from ChromaDB to FAISS vector store:
+- ✅ No SQLite3 dependencies
+- ✅ Works on all Streamlit Cloud environments
+- ✅ Faster and more reliable
+- ✅ Smaller memory footprint

-### 1. "OpenAI API key is required" Error
+### 2. "OpenAI API key is required" Error
 **Problem**: The app can't find your OpenAI API key.

 **Solution**: